With ‘Dear Angelica,’ Oculus finds a story worthy of the VR medium

 Oculus Story Studio’s last major project, Henry, was in many ways a challenge in proving VR’s viability.
 The film followed a cute Pixar-esque hedgehog who loved hugs despite his prickly spines, something that grew complicated when presented with a crowd of balloon animals at a birthday party.
 The story gave audiences one of the first VR characters they could fall in love with and the film went on to win an Emmy, the first to be awarded to a piece of original VR content.

 The door being opened with “Angelica,” seems to be defining a clear, yet fluid, relationship between the face computer-adorned viewer and the virtual protagonist.
-Unseld insists that even if you’re not physically standing in Angelica’s place, you are meant to hear her narrative as your own thoughts and feel her pain as coming from inside yourself..
+Unseld insists that even if you’re not physically standing in the daughter’s place, you are meant to hear her narrative as your own thoughts and feel her pain as coming from inside yourself.

 “We are the main character even if we’re not critically embodying the main character,” Unseld said.

-For a medium so unbounded by its potential for creating agency in viewers, Dear Angelica‘s strength comes from bringing your soul in line with the pain and euphoria of Angelica herself.
+For a medium so unbounded by its potential for creating agency in viewers, Dear Angelica‘s strength comes from bringing your soul in line with the pain and euphoria of the daughter herself.
 There is still even more room to conjure these feelings; we are rapidly approaching a time where the lines between video game and film blur and will allow viewers to rewrite stories as they happen.
 For filmmakers this shift can be unnerving, but in virtual reality, everything is evolving rapidly.

 Something that makes this film so special to the team at Story Studio is how it was built, that being entirely within VR.